Jkutkut/Jkutkut/README.md

 <br>

-I am learning by myself thanks to all the free content on internet and this is my way of paying back: This site, as well as the [archive](https://github.com/jkutkutArchive), will host all the non private code I will make over the years, so everyone interested can see the code and (hopefully) learn as well.
+I am learning by myself thanks to all the free content on internet and this is my way of paying back: I will host all the non private code I make over the years, so everyone interested can see the code and (hopefully) learn as well.
 At the moment, I am also at 42 Network and getting a Technical degree in App Development.

 ## Projects:
 Feel free to explore my list of projects.
 Feedback and contributions are always wellcome.

-Here you will see the variety of projects you can find here.
+To see my latest work, check the pinned repositories.

 - 42Madrid:
 	- [Cursus](https://github.com/Jkutkut/42Madrid-Cursus)
 	- [Custom header](https://github.com/Jkutkut/custom_header)